11 Reasons to Visit Luberon

 8. Ideal to slow down and take care of yourself

 You need some time off… You are looking for peaceful moments?
-Luberon can be your haven of rest.
-Yoga classes, spas, swimming pools, relaxation and nature, here you will find all you need to chill… Take the time to relax peacefully and recharge your batteries as you make the most of the spa centers, with their facilities dedicated to pure pampering.
+Luberon can be you haven of rest.
+Yoga classes, spas, swimming pools, relaxation and nature, here you will find all you need to chill… Take the time to relax peacefully and recharge your batteries as you make the most of our spa centers, with their facilities dedicated to pure pampering.
 Spas, massages, relaxation areas are available throughout the Luberon.

-9. Land of arts and artists
+9. A home for the arts and artists

 During and after the Second World War, the sunlight and climate in Provence began drawing increasing numbers of artists inspired by the perspectives and the very special light here.
 They created works that have since made history.
-They contributed to giving new life to the villages which had been left to their own fate after inhabitants left for the valleys or the cities.
+They contributed to giving new life to the villages which had been left to their own fate after village inhabitants left for the valleys or the cities.

 10. Genuine Provence